dongliang3571/TOTP-Generator/README.md

 ### How to get secret

-When you're asked to enabled multi-factors authentication, you're either provided with a secret key or a QR code to scan.
+When you're asked to enable multi-factors authentication, you're either provided with a secret key or a QR code to scan.

-1. With secret key, you can easier enter into this application and start using it
+1. With secret key, you can easily enter into this application and start using it
 2. With QR Code, you have to decode it and extract the secret out of it.
-You can use this QR Code decoder to get your secret out of a QR Code https://dongliang3571.github.io/qrcode-decoder/.
+You can use this [QR Code decoder](https://dongliang3571.github.io/qrcode-decoder/) to get your secret out of a QR Code.
 Don't worry, I don't store any of your data, the source code is here https://github.com/dongliang3571/qrcode-decoder